Laboratory Accreditations & Memberships

 The Ministry of Justice works to protect the public and reduce reoffending, and to provide a more effective, transparent and responsive criminal justice system for victims and the public.
 Each year, millions of people use their services across the United Kingdom, including 500 courts and tribunals, and 133 prisons in England and Wales.

-Click here to view our Ministry of Justice letter of Accreditation.
+Click here to verify our Ministry of Justice Accreditation.

 ISO 17025 is the global standard for the technical competence of calibration and testing labs.
 As a laboratory accredited to ISO 17025:2017, Endeavor DNA, Inc. has incorporated an overall system for technical and quality management.
 This results in superior laboratory practices and customer service.
 We have implemented the ISO 17025 quality system in our laboratory and are fully accredited as of May 2016.